Haiderr-Ali/Haiderr-Ali/README.md

 📌 Always eager to learn, innovate, and collaborate on exciting projects!

 🔗 Let’s Connect:
-📫 LinkedIn | 📧 alihaiderali1050@gmail.com
+📫 LinkedIn: www.linkedin.com/in/haiderali81 | 📧 alihaiderali1050@gmail.com

 <!---
 Haiderr-Ali/Haiderr-Ali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.